quantombone/exemplarsvm/demos/README.md

-ExemplarSVM demos
+ExemplarSVM debug demos

 Author: Tomasz Malisiewicz (tomasz@cmu.edu)

-This directory contains some demos which can be ran without any arguments.
+This directory contains some debug demos which I used while building the Exemplar-SVM framework.
 They produce pretty pictures, you should have fun with them.

-To run the framing demo, in Matlab run:
+To run the framing debugging demo, in Matlab run:

     publish('demo_framing','pdf')